In this crafty lesson plan, students make their own insects to learn about the physical characteristics and anatomy of insects.

 - Cut a 6- by 6-inch piece of foil for each student.

-- Cut and hide pictures of insects and a few spiders throughout the classroom.
+- Print out pictures of insects and a few spiders from the web, or find photos in magazines.

-- Cover the desks with newspapers and set out various colors of paint for Day 2.
+- For Day 2, cover the desks with newspapers and set out various colors of paint with paintbrushes.

 Step 1: Before the students come in, hide pictures (enough for each student to find one) of insects throughout the room.
 Set out a couple pictures of spiders as well.
-Suspend flying insects from the ceiling on strings.
+If you can, suspend flying insects from the ceiling on strings.

-Step 4: When they're finished finding pictures, ask students to turn to a partner and tell about their creature.
+Step 5: When they are finished finding pictures, ask students to turn to a partner and talk about their creature.
 Encourage them to describe the colors and anything else they notice.

 - Have 2 eyes and 2 antennas that help the insect smell, taste, and hear